A HEALTHY PLACE TO CALL HOME

 ROOSEVELT ELK HERD

 In 2009 a herd of 52 Roosevelt Elk crossed the Smith River onto our property.
 Since then, they have nearly tripled in numbers while calling our property home.
-Their grand appeal provides a nice touch to our surrounding and to our close relationship with nature.
+Their grand appeal provides a nice touch to our surroundings and to our close relationship with nature.

 Our EcoDairy Farm is Committed to Protecting, Restoring and Enhancing Wildlife Habitat